jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3j.md

 - Maryland and Virginia have as little need for those metals in their foreign and domestic commerce.
 - Accordingly, they are said to have less gold and silver money than any other American colony, yet they are as thriving and rich as their neighbours.

-84 In the northern colonies, the value of their own exports to Great Britain is more than the value of their imports.
+{{< s v="84" >}} In the northern colonies, the value of their own exports to Great Britain is more than the value of their imports.

 A balance must be paid to Great Britain in gold and silver.
 They generally find this balance.
 The northern colonies are=
 - Pennsylvania